Student Financial Services

 Withdrawing from Courses

-If you are considering dropping or withdrawing from some or all of your courses, please contact the Financial Aid Office immediately regarding possible adjustments to your financial aid.
+If you are considering dropping or withdrawing from some or all of your courses, please contact the Student Financial Services Office immediately regarding possible adjustments to your financial aid.
 Your current or future financial aid may be affected based on the federal regulations of Return to Title IV Funds and Satisfactory Academic Progress.

 Keeping your aid eligibility depends on your progress toward completion of your degree program.

 Please note that Satisfactory Academic Progress for Financial Aid Eligibility is different from the University’s Academic Probation and Dismissal Policy.

 Federal regulations require universities to develop and maintain policies outlining continuing eligibility standards for students receiving financial aid.
 The Financial Aid Office at Avila University monitors the academic progress of every student at the end of each term to verify they meet federal and university standards.
 Students failing to meet this satisfactory academic progress (SAP) policy may have their financial aid suspended.
 Any student who fails to meet the following standards will be notified through their Avila University email account and in some instances a letter will also be mailed.